Neural Network Verification with Branch-and-Bound for General Nonlinearities: Experiments

 \paragraph{Experiments on ML4ACOPF.} Finally, we experiment on models for the Machine Learning for AC Optimal Power Flow (ML4ACOPF) problem~\citep{guha2019machine}, and we adopt the ML4ACOPF neural network verification benchmark, a standardized benchmark in the 2023 International Verification of Neural Networks Competition (VNN-COMP'23).
 The benchmark consists of a NN with power demands as inputs, and the output of the NN gives an operation plan of electric power plants.
 Then, the benchmark aims to check for a few nonlinear constraint violations of this plan, such as power generation and balance constraints.
 These constraints, as part of the computational graph to verify, involve many nonlinearities including Sine, Sigmoid, multiplication, and square function.
-Our framework is the first to support this verification problem.
-Among the 23 benchmark instances, PGD attack only succeeds on one instance, and our BaB verifies all the remaining 22 instances; without BaB, optimizing $\rvalpha$ only can verify only 16 instances in this benchmark.
-This shows a more practical application of our work and further demonstrates the effectiveness of our framework.
+Our work is the first to support this verification problem.
+Among the 23 benchmark instances, PGD attack finds a counterexample on one instance, and our GenBaB verifies all the remaining 22 instances.
+Only 16 instances can be verified if BaB is disabled.
+This experiment shows a more practical application of our work and further demonstrates the effectiveness of our framework.